MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 #### Accessing the Internet

 Snaps do not get access to any sensitive APIs or features by default, and Internet access is no exception to that rule.
-To access the Internet, you must be specify the permission `endowment:network-access` in the `initialPermissions` of your `snap.manifest.json` file.
+To access the Internet, you must specify the permission `endowment:network-access` in the `initialPermissions` of your `snap.manifest.json` file.
 This will grant you access to the global `fetch` API.
 Other global network APIs may be made available in the future.